jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D58R1
 Worked some more on the wilcoxon signed rank test.
 Starting thinking about procedural generation and mazes for some reason.

+###D59R1
+Completed the wilcoxon signed rank calculator.
+The ranking of abs values while retaining signs was a good challenge.
+Back to ALife starting tomorrow!